Life after COVID: what changes can we expect?

 How we shop

-The trend for online shopping, especially groceries and ready-to-eat meals, was already booming.
+The trend for online shopping, especially groceries, and ready-to-eat meals, was already booming.
 The pandemic has only accelerated this.

 We have seen home food delivery businesses flat out.
 Habits formed and the desire to avoid crowds should mean that this trend is set to continue post the pandemic.